Skip to main content

 TOP Real TPP Real R/OR (Error) TOP/TPP (Error) Seasonal

 The Actual Wins column (medium blue) is self-explanatory.
 The other five columns, subsumed under the broad heading Wins Projected From (blue), are what the title implies: they are the number of games won, out of games played so far, that we would normally expect from some given pair of runs-allowed/runs-yielded numbers.
-Here again, “normally expect” means the same as it does when we say we “normally expect” a tosssed coin to come up heads half of the time.
+Here again, “normally expect” means the same as it does when we say we “normally expect” a tossed coin to come up heads half of the time.

 Next to each of those two wins projections, we show, for convenience, the degree by which the team’s actual wins record differs from the projection in question; we call that difference the “error,” but that is not a very descriptive term in this instance, since nothing is actually “in error” at all.

-The way we have done the “errors” columns, a positive number (no minus sign in front of it) means the team is over expectations by that many games based on the source runs data (that is, the real or the projected runs); a negative number means that the team is under wins expectations for that source basis.
+The way we have done the “errors” columns, a positive number (no minus sign in front of it) means the projection is over expectations by that many games based on the source runs data (that is, the real or the projected runs); a negative number means that the projection is under wins expectations for that source basis.
 We also added a second TOP/TPP errors column labelled Seasonal, which is the TOP/TPP wins “error” pro-rated out over 162 games; in other words, if the team kept on playing at the same performance level for the rest of the season and had exactly the same level of luck over that period as it has so far, that number is how many games ahead of or behind what the true quality of their play justifies they would actually end up at.

 Return to the page top. ↑